-Contraband is a significant problem for prisons.
-According to the Ministry Of Justice figures, the number of illegal substances smuggled in has risen significantly each year since 2014. and this has a knock on effect for the levels of violence and suicide rates in prison too.
+According to the Ministry Of Justice figures, the number of illegal substances smuggled into UK prisons has risen significantly each year since 2014.
+Of course, this also has a knock on effect for the levels of violence and suicide rates in prison too.